geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogccov.md

 !!! question "Use GDAL to interact with OGC API Coverages"

-    - Verify you have a recent GDAL installed, else use GDAL from OSGEO Live.
+    - Verify you have a recent GDAL installed, else use GDAL from OSGeoLive.
     - Run GDALINFO on command line to verify a connection to OGC API Coverages:

     ```